 Murphy beds are the best way to hide where you sleep, especially if you live in a small apartment or loft area.
 These beds fold up into the wall, not to be seen by company and to maximize living space when you aren’t using it.
 This one in particular folds out sideways into a twin bed.
 The rest of the room contains just a chair, area rug, and some other small furnishings to keep it minimal to maximize space.

-You might be interested in: 35 Mezzanine Bedroom Ideas
+You may be interested in: 35 Mezzanine Bedroom Ideas

 #14.
 Attic Space